holoviz/panel/doc/tutorials/basic/indicators_activity.md

 Notice the poor user experience.

-Now fix the issues
+Now fix the issues:

-- Only show `LoadingSpinner` when the prediction is running.
+- Show `LoadingSpinner` only when the prediction is running.
-- Make the `LoadingSpinner` spin when the prediction is running
+- Make the `LoadingSpinner` spin when the prediction is running.

-:::::{dropdown} Solutions: LoadingSpinner
+::::{dropdown} Solutions

 ::::{tab-set}